 Their expertise is in 401(k), 403(b), Money Purchase, and Profit Sharing Plans.
 They will also provide service for Defined Benefit Plans or Non-qualified Deferred Compensation Plans when their current clients have the need for these additional plan types to further maximize their savings goals.

-With 20 years in the industry, they are experienced and knowledgeable.
+With over 20 years in the industry, they are experienced and knowledgeable.
 They are available to take plan sponsor calls and emails, and their response is prompt, friendly, and helpful.

 The firm will work closely as at team with the client's financial advisor and accountant to ensure there is clear communication regarding the deduction opportunities of the plan and the deadline for making contributions.
 For accurate accounting, they will provide the annual deduction amount as well as the contribution amounts overpaid or still owed to the plan.